Keeping the kids entertained all summer can be an expensive endeavor. Check out these five Colorado attractions that

 Take an adventure on one of the world's best nature-made roller coasters, the ride along Rocky Mountain National Park's Trail Ridge Road.
 Open from Memorial Day to late autumn, the scenic byway — topping out at 12,183 feet above sea level — is the highest continuous paved road in the United States.
-Kids love being the first to spot a ptarmigan or bighorn sheep and wildflowers from every color in the rainbow.
+Kids love being the first to spot a ptarmigan or bighorn sheep along with wildflowers from every color in the rainbow.

 2. U.S. Mint Tour

 More than 50 million coins are produced each year at Denver's United States Mint.
 A behind-the-scenes tour details the history of money and the coin-stamping process, and kids are fascinated by the huge machines that count, sort and bag the coins.
 You'll also see the second-largest deposit of solid-gold bullion in the U.S. after Fort Knox.
 Be sure to check out the tour schedule online in advance.

 3. Take the Gondola to Mountain Village

 Getting to Mountain Village is half the fun.
 The 13-minute ride from the floor of Telluride's cozy box canyon over the ridge to Mountain Village offers a panoramic view peppered with waterfalls, mountain peaks and the colorful old mining shacks in the town below.
-At the top, a handful of summer activities await, including Adventure Rock bouldering, the St. Sophia Nature Center, a disc golf course, plus hiking and biking trails.
+At the top, a handful of summer activities await, including Adventure Rock bouldering, the San Sophia Overlook, a disc-golf course, plus hiking and biking trails.

 4. National Wildlife Refuges